 Finding a dog collar for your dog might not seem difficult — until you walk into the pet store and find an entire aisle dedicated to all the different types, styles, and uses!

-For some, a collar is simply a place to hang their dog's ID tags and for others, it's the only gear their pup wears while out on leashed walks.
+For some, a collar is simply a place to hang their dog's ID tags; for others, it's the only gear their pup wears while out on leashed walks.

-Some collars are advertised to help stop leash pulling and others are simply all about being fashionable.
-Let's look at the different types of collars available and what type is the best choice for you and your dog depending on your needs.
+Some collars are advertised to help stop leash pulling, and others are simply all about being fashionable.
+Let's look at the types of collars available and what type is the best choice for you and your dog, depending on your needs.